metinc/APA102_Pi/README.md

 ![Raspberry Pi Zero W with Phat Beat](PhatBeat.jpg)

-Plugged into the USB port is a WLAN stick (nowadays I would rather use a Raspberry Pi Zero W, of course).
-This way I can reprogram the light show from my desk, even if the strips are installed outside as a Christmas light.
+Plugged into the USB port is a WLAN stick: The picture is old, I now use a Raspberry Pi Zero W. This way I can reprogram the light show from my desk, even if the strips are installed outside as a Christmas light.
 Compare this to an Arduino/WS2812 based installation: To reprogram one has to take the Arduino inside, or a laptop outside.

 ## Video of the installation
 Videos can't be embedded yet, so head over to Youtube: [https://youtu.be/N0MK1z8W-1U]()